- Borderlands 3

 Opt for co-op

 When you want to ignore the online world of multiplayer games for a while, why not play with a friend?
 Borderlands 3 gives you so many hours of gunning fun.
 It's a blast playing with a group of friends, but the humor in this series is oriented towards adults.
-It Takes Two is fun for all ages, and combines incredible level design with a fun story.
+It Takes Two is fun for all ages and combines incredible level design with a fun story.

 No matter which style of game you prefer, there is an escape from massively multiplayer games that doesn't mean you have to play alone.
 No matter if it's online or in-person for a couch co-op that you are looking for, we have a little something for everybody.
-Grab a friend, grab a game and have some fun!
+Grab a friend, grab a game, and have some fun!

-Best social games for PS4
+Best social games for PS4 and PS5

 The Jackbox Series

-Stuck at home with nothing to do and want a fun party game to get your friends together?
+Stuck at home with nothing to do and want a fun social game to get your friends together?
 The Jackbox series is your answer.
 With eight party packs available to date, the series provides plenty of different minigames to get stuck into.
-Featuring iconic games such as Drawful, Fibbage XL, and Quiplash, It's perfect if you want to have a laugh without worrying about the stress that other games might induce, and the variation of games on offer within each pack means there's always something for everyone.
+Featuring iconic games such as Drawful, Fibbage XL, and Quiplash, It's perfect if you want to have a laugh without worrying about the stress that other games might induce, and the variation of games on offer with each pack means there's always something for everyone.

 Want to mindlessly brawl with your friends using weirdly gelatinous characters?
 That's the premise of Gang Beasts.
 Take to the streets of Beef City and wrestle it out in some wacky and hazardous environments all for your enjoyment and bragging rights.
 But mostly bragging rights.
 Battle against enemies in local and online multiplayer or team up with friends in the gang game mode.